 Our research and development group develops new products and applications and builds clinical support to address unmet or underserved market needs.
-As of December 31, 2008, our research and development activities were conducted by a staff of 22 employees with a broad base of experience in lasers and optoelectronics.
+As of December 31, 2009, our research and development activities were conducted by a staff of 19 employees with a broad base of experience in lasers and optoelectronics.
 We have developed relationships with outside contract engineering and design consultants, giving our team additional technical and creative breadth.
-We work closely with thought leaders and customers, both individually and through our sponsored seminars, to understand unmet needs and emerging applications in aesthetic medicine.
-Research and development expenses for 2008, 2007 and 2006, were \$7.6 million, \$7.2 million and \$6.5 million, respectively.
+We work closely with thought leaders and customers, to understand unmet needs and emerging applications in aesthetic medicine.
+Research and development expenses were \$6.8 million in 2009, \$7.6 million in 2008 and \$7.2 million in 2007.